tjelvar-olsson/biologists-guide-to-computing/source/managing-your-system.rst

 The file system
 ---------------

-The file system on Unix-like systems is built up like a tree starting from the root.
+The file system on Unix-like systems is built up like a tree starting from, the so called, root.
 You can view the content of your root system by typing in ``ls /``.

 On a linux box this may look like the below.